rask/JSAudioEvents/README.md

 ## Inner workings

-JSSoundEvents operates on a simple principle: if there happens an `sound:somesound` event and a corresponding `audio` element is available, play the element's sound to the browser.
+JSAudioEvents operates on a simple principle: if there happens an `sound:somesound` event and a corresponding `audio` element is available, play the element's sound to the browser.